anita00001/fix-mate-backend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

- I would like to thank [Microverseinc](https://github.com/microverseinc) for [Readme-template](https://github.com/microverseinc/readme-template), our code reviewer
+> - We would like to thank [Microverseinc](https://github.com/microverseinc) for [Readme-template](https://github.com/microverseinc/readme-template), our code reviewer and external evaluator.
+We would extend our sincere gratitude to [Murat Korkmaz on Behance](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) for provinding the original design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>